Offerings for Postpartum Purification

 At the completion of the purification period after childbirth, sacrificial offerings restore the mother to ceremonial cleanness before the Lord.

-8 If she cannot afford a lamb, then she shall take two turtledoves or two young pigeons: the one for a burnt offering, and the other for a sin offering.
-The priest shall make atonement for her, and she shall be clean.’ ”
+8 But if she cannot afford a lamb, she shall bring two turtledoves or two young pigeons, one for a burnt offering and the other for a sin offering.
+Then the priest will make atonement for her, and she will be clean.’”

 At the completion of the purification period after childbirth, sacrificial offerings restore the mother to ceremonial cleanness before the LORD.